convox/docs/docs/reference/app-parameters/FargateTimers.md

 When set to `Yes`, all timers in the application are launched as Fargate tasks.
 When set to `Spot`, timers run on Fargate Spot for cost savings.
 Timer tasks are short-lived by nature, making them good candidates for Fargate Spot since interruptions are less impactful on short-running workloads.

 This parameter is independent of [FargateServices](/reference/app-parameters/FargateServices).
-You can run services on EC2 while running timers on Fargate, or vice versa.
+You can run Services on EC2 while running timers on Fargate, or vice versa.

 ```bash
 $ convox apps params set FargateTimers=Yes